CEIDatUGA/COVID-19-DATA/README.md

 # COVID-19-DATA

-Repository that stores datasets used in different projects
+Repository that stores datasets used in different COVID CEID projects.
+Repository will be made public in near future.
 =======

 # Contact